uiceds/cee-492-project-2025-Team1/cee492_report.typ

 To improve the model performance,we performed comprehensive hyperparameter tuning.
 It was performed by systematically searching across multiple configurations of maximum tree depth, minimum samples per leaf, minimum samples required for a split, impurity reduction threshold, and pruning.
 Then the  R² score was evaluated for the model to identify the best confituration.

 @fig-dt-tuned shows the R² score for the tuned model.
-The R² score improved from 0.590 to 0.628 after tuning the model. @tbl-dt-comparison provides a comparison of the untuned and tuned model performance.
+The R² score improved slightly after tuning the model. @tbl-dt-comparison provides a comparison of the untuned and tuned model performance.

 #figure(
   image("decision_tree_tuned.PNG", width: 90%),